vsp245/Colab-AutoWebUI-Downloader/README.md

 ![s_001](/scr/s_001.jpg)

 <b>Labels</b><br>
-Labels it is a dropdown menu.
+Label is a dropdown menu.
 Feel free to add your Labels and they will also appear in the interface.
 <ul><p>
 <b>File Names</b><br>
 This is items in the dropdown menu.